zio/zio-dynamodb/docs/reference/limitations.md

 title: "Limitations"
 ---

-## The High-Level API only models algebraic data types
+## The High-Level API only models case classes and enums

 The [High-Level API](crud/high-level.md) is built entirely on zio-blocks `Schema` derivation:
 `derives Schema` on your model, `CompanionOptics`-generated `Lens`es for field access, `DynamoDBCodecDeriver` for encode/decode.
-All three are built around zio-blocks' `Record` (product types — case classes) and `Variant` (sum types — `enum`/sealed traits) reflection shapes specifically — the two canonical FP algebraic-data-type shapes, not an open-ended "any Scala type" story.
+All three are built around zio-blocks' `Record` (case classes) and `Variant` (`enum`/sealed traits) reflection shapes specifically — not an open-ended "any Scala type" story.

 In practice, that means: